-Student C's grade of 3.800000 would be recorded as a 3.8 grade for BA 502.
+Student C's grade of 3.760000 would round up to a 3.8 grade for BA 502.
 Grades for Spring Quarter elective classes are recorded separately.

 FIRST-YEAR CORE COURSE REGISTRATION

 The first-year class is divided into sections of approximately 60-65 students each.
 Within these sections, students are sub-divided into teams.
 The MBA Program Office designates core team and section assignments.
 Prior to registration deadlines for each quarter, you are notified of your section assignment.
 Note that the MBA Program Office will register you for your core classes.